basiliscos/basiliscos.github.io/blog/2019/10/05/request-response-message-exchange-pattern/index.markdown

 ---
+title: Request Response Message Exchange Pattern
 status: published
-title: Request Response Message Exchange Pattern
+tags: c++, rotor
 ---

 # Introduction

 The plan is to examine request/response pattern in "abstract" actor framework, and find why it is not so trivial to implement as it might appear at the first.
 Later, we'll see how various C++ actor frameworks (CAF, sobjectizer, rotor) support the pattern.

 The Request Response Message Exchange Pattern sounds quite simple: a `client` asks a `server` to proccess a `request` and return `response` to the client once it is done.

 # Synchronous analogy

 This is completely artificial analogy, however it seem useful for further explanations.

 It can be said, that in synchronous request-response can be simply presented as just a regular function call, where *request* is input parameter to a function, and the *response* is the return type, i.e.

     struct request_t { ... };